GaryAllanJackson/ExcelControlledAutomater/README.md

-This is a Configurable Automated Testing application that uses Python, Selenium and Excel.
+This is a Configurable-Automated Testing application that uses Python, Selenium and Excel.
     PyTest: pip install pytest
     html reports: pip install pytest-html
     Update reports with screenshots - Beautiful Soup: pip install beautifulsoup4